A DUI in Indiana can potentially stay on your record forever, but there are ways for it to be removed within a relatively short time.

 This tool is far from perfect, and it has an estimated margin of error of 50%.
 Some of the variables that can affect the accuracy of a Breathalyzer include:

-As you can imagine, an attorney will have multiple avenues to explore.
+As you can imagine, an experienced DUI attorney may have multiple avenues to explore.

 Though blood and urine tests tend to be more accurate than a breath test, the tests are not infallible.